prmr/DesignBook/solutions/s-chapter6.md

 ## Exercise 9

-For `DoubleBill` to work with `Movie` instances specifically (as opposed to `Show` instances), and thereby not be a constructor, it is simply a matter of declaring the two aggregated objects to be of type `Movie`:
+For `DoubleBill` to work with `Movie` instances specifically (as opposed to `Show` instances), and thereby not be a decorator, it is simply a matter of declaring the two aggregated objects to be of type `Movie`:

 ```java
 /**